At least 15 people were injured late Wednesday morning after an Amtrak train derailed after colliding with a vehicle in Moorpark.

 Additionally, both passenger and freight trains are included in the data set, so the risk of being injured in a train derailment as a passenger is even less likely than the numbers might suggest.

 Deaths from train derailments are even rarer.
 From 1990 to 2022, 132 people died in train derailments.
 That comes to about 4 deaths per year.

 The BTS data isn’t just limited to derailments, though.
 Collisions and other accidents are also included.
 Collisions tend to be slightly deadlier, but the data doesn’t include deaths at railway crossings, which account for the vast majority of deaths associated with trains.

 Still, despite the semi-regularity of derailments, passenger trains are still a vastly safer mode of transportation compared to vehicles.
 The National Highway Transportation Safety Administration estimates 42,915 died in vehicle accidents in 2021 alone, and those numbers appear to only be going up with each passing year.

 Your odds of dying in a train derailment are lower than your odds of dying in a car crash, boating accident or onboard a commercial airline, numbers from BTS suggests.

-So while the tragic derailment in Missouri might have you reevaluating your thoughts on train travel, you shouldn’t be worried.
+So while a newsworthy derailment might have you reevaluating your thoughts on train travel, you really shouldn’t be worried.
 It still remains one of the safest forms of transportation in the country and the risks of being injured or killed in a train accident are miniscule in the grand scheme of things.